 Novartis earnings slip 4% on strong dollar, Gilenya competition

-Oct 25 (Reuters) - Quarterly operating income at Swiss drugmaker Novartis NOVN.S slipped as competition weighed on prescriptions of multiple sclerosis drug Gilenya.
+Oct 25 (Reuters) - Quarterly operating income at Swiss drugmaker Novartis NOVN.S slipped as competition weighed on prescriptions of multiple sclerosis drug Gilenya, but the earnings outlook at generic-drugs unit Sandoz perked up again.

 For Novartis, which reports results in dollars, a strong U.S. currency was also a drag on the value of sales generated outside the United States.